NoosWare/rapp_beginner_tutorials/cpp/vision/face_detect/README.md

 ```

 We created the parameter `camera` which is our `dev0`.
 You will have to check if your camera is
-in the correct device and change the number if it's necessary.
+the correct device and change the number if necessary.
 In the case that the program
-don't recognise any devices, the program will close.
+doesn't recognise any devices, it will exit.

-In other examples, we only see the result with a stdout.
-Now we would like to see the position
-of the faces in the image that our camera is recording.
-So, we are going to create an OpenCV window:
+In previous `face_detection` examples, we only print the result of the cloud to stdout.
+In this example we are goint to  draw rectangles around the faces in the image that our camera is recording:

 ```cpp
 cv::namedWindow("Face detection", cv::WINDOW_AUTOSIZE);
 ```

-The size of the window depends of your camera resolution.
+The size of the window depends on the camera resolution.
-At the same time, we can initialize our OpenCV matrix where we are going to save the image data
-from the camera:
+We can initialize our OpenCV matrix where we are going to save the image data from the camera:

 ```cpp
 cv::Mat frame;
 ```

-At this point, we can continue our program like RAPP API examples.
-We are going to initialize the platform information and the service controller, which is in charge
+We initialize the platform information and the service controller:
-of make the cloud calls to the RAPP platform:

 ```cpp
 rapp::cloud::platform info = {"rapp.ee.auth.gr", "9001", "rapp_token"};
 rapp::cloud::service_controller ctrl(info);
 ```

-One the parts that it's needed to make the face_detection call is to send a callback,
-so we are going to do one before the `for` loop because we don't need to create it in every loop:
+We define an *inline* lambda which will capture by reference the variables used, and at the same time will iterate the discovered faces and draw a frame around them:

 ```cpp
 auto callback = [&](std::vector<rapp::object::face> faces) {